Unsupervised Children Policy

 Children ten years of age and under must be directly supervised at all times by a parent or responsible caregiver (high school age and older).

-If it is determined that a child is in the library without a responsible parent or caregiver, a staff member will call the parents and request that they pick up the child.
-If parents cannot be contacted or do not come to pick up the child, the police will be called to assume responsibility.
+If a child is in the library without a responsible parent or caregiver, a staff member will call the parent or caregiver and request that they pick up the child.
+If parents or caregivers do not come to pick up the child, the police will be called to assume responsibility.

-When a child age ten or under is attending a library program, a parent or caregiver must remain in the library building and return to meet their child by the end of the program.”
-During programs, the parent or caregiver of a child must remain in the library and return meet their child by the end of the program.
+When a child age ten or under is attending a library program, a parent or caregiver must remain in the building and return to meet their child by the end of the program.
 For some programs, parents/caregivers are required to attend with their children.

 Download Policy